maryam-mohebbi/cryptocurrency_price_bot/README.md

 ## 5. Clean Code Development

-In the design part, I used the `autopep8` code for matters which follow most of the PEP 8 roles.
+In the design part, I used the `autopep8` for matters which follow most of the PEP 8 roles.
 I also try to apply clean code rules on my project as we as possible. for example, - I used meaningful names for the functions and variables

 <ul>